ScottLabUCB/FEM/README.md

 For variance plots, plot sFEM_test.yy on th y-axis and sFEM_test.polarRadius on th x-axis. <br/>
 For percent relative strain, refer to sFEM.strainMeas.

+The script dm4Reader.m was developed by Peter ERcius at the Molecular Foundry, Lawrence Berkeley National LAboratory.